Is Engineering & Construction a Good Career Path?

 How can networking and professional development opportunities enhance career prospects in these fields?

-Here’s how to leverage these opportunities:
+Here’s how to maximize these opportunities:

 3. Seeking Mentorship: Learning from seasoned professionals offers invaluable guidance and insights into career progression and navigating industry challenges.